 Participants in the SLCI should expect an intercultural experience, leadership-building, and English practice in a cross-cultural context.
 As a nonprofit organization with a mission to engage students in cross-cultural experiences, this program includes many opportunities for participants to practice English, meet others, and share their own experiences and perspectives.

-	English classes will have 10-15 students.
+English classes will have up to 15 students.
 We will assess students' language ability on the first day and place students in classes appropriate to their level.
 Students who are fluent in English may choose to participate in the Global Leadership course instead of the English Language course.
-Classes are taught by experienced instructors and focus on giving students an opportunity to improve their spoken English and listening comprehension skills.
+Classes are taught by experienced, certified instructors and focus on giving students an opportunity to improve their spoken English and listening comprehension skills.

 The program will include special programming for adult participants, including extra shopping and professional development opportunities.
 Adult participants should plan to participate fully in the program each day.

 A sample daily schedule is available here.
 Please note that the schedule is subject to change.
 Registered participants will receive the detailed schedule prior to the start of the program.

 Questions?
 Contact FIUTS Manager of Education Programs Ellen Frierson at firstname.lastname@example.org.